 - 1 tablespoon capers rinsed, drained, and roughly chopped

 - 2 tablespoons finely diced pepperoncini* (see *What You Need To Know About Pepperoncini below)

 - 1/2 cup dry red wine

-- 1. Combine the bread crumbs, rolled oats, flour, Parmesan cheese, oregano, sage, and salt in a medium bowl.
+- In a bowl, combine the bread crumbs, oats, flour, Parmesan cheese, oregano, sage, and salt.
 Add the butter and work it into the flour mixture with your fingertips until the mixture is crumbly.
-Set aside.

-- 2. Put the garlic, capers, pepperoncini, honey, basil, red wine, tomatoes, and olives in a medium saucepan over high heat.
-Stir and bring to a rapid boil.
+- Put the garlic, capers, pepperoncini, honey, basil, wine, tomatoes, and olives in a medium saucepan over high heat.
+Stir and bring to a boil.
 Reduce the heat to medium and cook for 25 minutes to reduce the filling slightly.